PokeePokee Enterprise API

 Restrict an agent to a single client's data.
 Filesystem-level enforcement.

 Sometimes the agent should only see one client's data even though the workspace contains many.
-Pokee enforces this at the filesystem level via per-session mount namespaces — out-of-scope paths return ENOENT, not "permission denied".
-The agent literally cannot see files outside its scope.
+Pokee enforces this at the filesystem level via per-session mount namespaces — out-of-scope paths return ENOENT ("No such file or directory") to the agent's own tools.
+The HTTP file API enforces the same scope at the application layer (returning 403 Forbidden).
+The two layers are described in Sessions / File access.

 Setup